20 Plant Based Snacks Your Kids Will Love

 Worried about offering soy to your child?
 Then see Do I Recommend Soy Foods For A Boy?

-If you don’t have a lot of time and your fridge is empty, fruit and nut butter is an excellent plant-based snacks for kids.
+If you don’t have a lot of time and your fridge is empty, fruit and nut butter are excellent plant-based snacks for kids.

 Slice a soft pear or an apple into lengthwise thin slices and dip it into smooth nut butter.